brian-watkins/elmer/README.md

 Task.perform NewTime Time.now
 ```

 We want to improve our test so that it drives our this implementation.
 To do so, we'll need to provide a fake version of this function, since Elmer doesn't actually know how to process a task that will return the time.
-We can use `Elmer.Command.stubbedCommand`, which lets us create a command whose effect is the message we provide, to specify exactly what time we want for
+We can use `Elmer.Command.stub`, which lets us create a command whose effect is the message we provide, to specify exactly what time we want for
 our test.
 First, we create a fake version of `Task.perform` in our test module:

 ```
 fakeTimeTask : Time -> (Time -> Msg) -> Task Never Time -> Cmd Msg
 fakeTimeTask time tagger task =
-  Command.stubbedCommand (tagger time)
+  Command.stub (tagger time)
 ```

 Then we restructure our app so that we can inject this function into the update method: